unoptimalsuperstructure/VisuAL-1/README.md

 # Changelog
 v0.1.2a -> v0.1.2b
 - Finally added shearing and custom matrices.
+- Permanent lines or planes drawn by the user can now be deleted.
 - Switched from a class file holding all shapes to a single abstract class file, with geometric objects being represented as JSON files instead.
 - Shapes can also have their size and centre specified before adding.
 - Added interface size configuration file for 3D Visualiser.